DYNA26: 27 April 2026. More info

-Each Monday we share a new challenge from APL Quest – a collection of APL problems that test your array-thinking and highlight the expressive power of APL.
-These are all based on problems posed in the APL Problem Solving Competition over the years.
+Each Monday we share a challenge from APL Quest – a collection of APL problems that test your array-thinking and highlight the expressive power of APL.
+These were all originally set as problems in Phase 1 of the APL Problem Solving Competition, which ran from 2009-2023.
 The APL Wiki has more information on APL Quest.

 2013-1: Seems a Bit Odd To Me